dusk-network/docs-public/src/content/docs/itn/erc20-staking.md

 # Frequently Asked Questions (FAQ)
-**Q**: Can I withdraw my stake at any time?
+**Q: Can I withdraw my stake at any time?**
-**A**: Yes!
+Yes!
 You can withdraw your stake at any time

-**Q**: How do I receive rewards?
+**Q: How do I receive rewards?**
-**A**: While you are staking you accrue rewards at a rate proportional to your stake.
+While you are staking you accrue rewards at a rate proportional to your stake.
 You can unstake and restake as you wish, but rewards only accrue while your DUSK is staked.
 Rewards are not lost by unstaking.

-**Q**: When will I get my rewards?
+**Q: When will I get my rewards?**
-**A**: The rewards will be given to you when you bridge from Ethereum to our mainnet with the same address you staked with.
+The rewards will be given to you when you bridge from Ethereum to our mainnet with the same address you staked with.
 Did you earn a 1000 DUSK during the staking period?
 Then you'll receive a 1000 DUSK extra when you bridge to mainnet.

-**Q**: How much are the gas fees?
+**Q: How much are the gas fees?**
-**A**: It depends on how busy the Ethereum network is.
+It depends on how busy the Ethereum network is.
 There's 3 operations for staking: Approval, Stake and Unstake.
 Combined, these use about 300000 gas.
 You can calculate the cost based on current gas prices by filling in the gas in the `Custom Gas Limit` box: https://etherscan.io/gastracker

-**Q**: How do I get the DUSK I stake mirrored on ITN as TDUSK?
+**Q: How do I get the DUSK I stake mirrored on ITN as TDUSK?**
-**A**: If you stake between February 1st and February 14th, do not unstake, and provide an optional Dusk address created through the [web wallet](https://wallet.dusk.network/), you will receive the staked amount in TDUSK.
+If you stake between February 1st and February 14th, do not unstake, and provide an optional Dusk address created through the [web wallet](https://wallet.dusk.network/), you will receive the staked amount in TDUSK.

-**Q**: Can I add to my existing stake?
+**Q: Can I add to my existing stake?**
-**A**: No, you will have to unstake and stake again.
+No, you will have to unstake and stake again.